Welcome to Lane Kiffin's Charlie Weis Jr. experiment

 "There's always the highs and lows of it," Weis Jr. said.
 "When things are going great, it's awesome.
 You've won Super Bowls.
 The first couple years at Notre Dame were really good, and those moments are really incredible, but the last couple years, you get fired.
 You go to Kansas, and you get fired and have to deal with those moments.
 You can't sugarcoat it.
 They hurt really bad, and the biggest thing is my dad always turned it into a life lesson.
 No matter what you do, sometimes things don't work out, but if it's something you love, don't give up on it.
 The experience working with the players and being with them every day and seeing them grow is something that's so valuable and such an amazing experience.
 To me, that overrides having to move a lot of times and having to deal with getting fired at some point, which everyone has happen to them."

 The initial plan for college was to work with Muschamp at Texas.
-In his senior year of high school, Weis Jr. went to the Texas-Texas A&M game and visited with Muschamp, the Longhorns defensive coordinator at the time, and then-coach Mack Brown.
+In his senior year of high school, Weis Jr. went to the Texas-Texas A&M game and visited with Muschamp, the Longhorns' defensive coordinator at the time, and then-coach Mack Brown.
 But Muschamp ended up becoming the head coach at Florida.
 Both Weis Jr. and his father went to Gainesville before going to Kansas, where Weis Jr. continued to hone his skills on offense, and he worked an internship one summer with the New England Patriots.

 "He'd know the offense better than most of the assistant coaches knew it, at least walking in the door, which gave them a valuable resource," Weis Sr. said.
 "There'd be times the assistants, they don't want to ask you a question, so they go to him.
 It was kind of funny watching the assistants going to an 18-year old kid, asking, 'Why are we doing this?
 Why are we doing that?'
 He'd explain it without them coming to me and me saying, how do you not know this?
 It was a helpful tool for him."